DPotoyan/Chem324/_build/Lec6-Chem324.md

   url: /waves-1d
   title: '2.2 Visualizing and animating waves.'
 next_page:
-  url: /features/markdown
+  url: /Lec7-Chem324
-  title: '3.1 Interpretation of Schrodinger equation.'
+  title: '3.1 Probabilistic meaning of wave function.'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 ## Outline for Lecture 3.0: Schordinger Equartion